- Home

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.

-To work out your prognosis, your doctor will consider:
+To work out your prognosis, your doctor will consider factors such as:

-- the type of cancer
+- the type of primary cancer

-- the size of the cancer
+- the size and number of cancers in the liver

-- how fast the cancer is growing
+- how fast the cancer is growing.

 More resources